whoward/docs/markdown/tutorials/java.md

 ## Basic Test

-With Java installed, you're already very close to running your first WebDriver test on Sauce.
+With Java installed, you are close to running your first WebDriver test on Sauce.
 Java doesn't know what Selenium is right away, so you'll need to download the [Selenium server standalone jar](http://www.seleniumhq.org/download/).
 You can put this jar file in your
 [class path](http://docs.oracle.com/javase/tutorial/essential/environment/paths.html), or simply save it to a directory for now.

-Here is a basic WebDriver test in Java: [WebDriverBasic.java](https://github.com/saucyallison/support/blob/master/WebDriverBasic.java)
+Here is a basic WebDriver test in Java: [WebDriverBasic.java](https://raw.githubusercontent.com/saucelabs/sauce-support/master/Java/WebDriverBasic.java)
 ```java
 import java.net.URL;
 import java.util.concurrent.TimeUnit;